khalayli/ASTransformer-ft/README.md

 Electronic and World genres also saw high accuracy, although there were some instances of confusion between the two, possibly due to overlapping musical elements.

-Jazz & Blues and Metal & Punk genres were more challenging for the model, with the greatest number of misclassifications occurring between these classes and Rock & Pop.
+Rock & Pop and Metal & Punk genres were more challenging for the model, with the greatest number of misclassifications occurring between these classes and some rock & pop being classified as world.

 ## Normalized Confusion Matrix